Laguna de Santa Rosa Trail

 This 1.8-mile multi-use trail lets visitors experience some of the biologically diverse landscape of Sonoma County's largest freshwater wetland.

-The trail runs east side of the Laguna's main channel between Highway 12 and Occidental Road, with parking areas and trail heads along both roads.
+The trail runs the east side of Laguna's main channel between Highway 12 and Occidental Road, with parking areas and trailheads along both roads.

 The trail mostly passes through grasslands dotted with oaks and eucalyptus.
 Visitors walking north on the trail from the Highway 12 entrance will enjoy distant views of Mount Saint Helena and adjacent vineyards.
 The trail loops around Kelly Pond, which offers an overlook for great bird-watching.